Descriptive analysis of data

 Means and standard deviation

-) is defined as the sum of values recorded for a quantitative variable divided by the total number of observations.
-Examples of indicators based on arithmetic mean are the average time use for unpaid work by sex, the average size of land owned by sex of the owner, mean age at first marriage by sex and mean age of mother at first child.
+The arithmetic mean (or average) is defined as the sum of values recorded for a quantitative variable divided by the total number of observations.
+Examples of indicators based on arithmetic mean include the average time-use for unpaid work by sex, the average size of land owned by sex of the owner, mean age at first marriage by sex and mean age of the mother at first child.
 Some gender indicators are calculated as ratios between the averages calculated for women and for men.
 For example, one of the indicators commonly used to show the gender pay gap is the ratio of female to male earnings in manufacturing.
-It is calculated by dividing the average earnings gained by women employed in manufacturing by average earnings gained by men employed in manufacturing.
+It is calculated by dividing the average earnings gained by women employed in manufacturing by the average earnings gained by men employed in manufacturing.

-Although measures of dispersions such as standard deviation and coefficient of variation are not often presented in gender statistics, they have an important role in measuring the degree of association between variables and in making inferences about a population based on data collected from a sample of that population.
+Although measures of dispersions such as the standard deviation and the coefficient of variation are not often presented in gender statistics, they have an important role in measuring the degree of association between variables and in making inferences about a population on the basis of data collected from a sample of that population.

-When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of the coverage, time period, definitions and concepts.
+When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of coverage, time period, definitions and concepts.
 Statistics from different government sources may differ in arrangement, detail and choice of derived figures.
-Moreover, what appear to be comparable figures may not be, due to errors or variations in classification or data-processing procedures.
-Lack of comparability can also be a problem with time-series data, if concepts or methods have changed from one period to another.
+Moreover, what appear to be comparable figures may not be, because of errors or variations in classification or data-processing procedures.
+Lack of comparability can also be a problem with time-series data if concepts or methods have changed from one period to another.

 Checks for consistency and comparability between different sources should be made whenever different sources are to be combined.
 Obtaining comparable data for the period covered by a study or for completing a time series should be a paramount concern.
 It is most problematic when different sources are used for the same indicator (say, if missing years require supplementary data).
 Any variations in concepts from different sources and even different years within the same source should be thoroughly checked.